59 Jobs in Healthcare & the Medical Field

 46. Pharmacist

 A pharmacist is an expert in all kinds of medicines.
 Because there are so many different medications, pharmacists will often specialize in a specific area.
-Hospital pharmacists must understand different medications than pharmacists that work in a clinic.
+Hospital pharmacists must understand different medications than pharmacists who work in a clinic.
 A pharmacist can answer medication questions from both patients and doctors, and they have to keep a close eye out for any medication mixtures that can be dangerous or deadly.

 Median salary: $136,030